RobR89/KayLib/ReadMe.md

   If you do not want to use boost and have no need of the XML parser you can simply remove them from the project.

 #### The Files...
-* Graphics/Color.h
+* Graphics/KColor.h
   This is a generic color container for r,g,b,a data.
-It also provides the access to the HTML defined colors.
+It also provides the access to the HTML defined named colors.

 * IO/Event.h
   This is an event dispatcher / Listener setup.
 It can use multi-threading to dispatch the messages in a new thread.